+31 (0) 570 74 54 30 info@v-tron.eu

 Fast and damage free docking of trucks through camaras and software

-Objectives of VISTA
+Goal of VISTA

-Logistics companies face significant damage caused by vehicle combinations that are engaged in ‘docking’: parking the vehicle backwards against a dock door to load and unload goods.
+Logistics companies face significant damage caused by vehicle combinations that are “docking”: reversing the vehicle against a dock door to load and unload goods.

 Vista overview